 Daniel Glass …

 …. is an award-winning drummer, author, historian and educator based in New York City.
 He is widely recognized as an authority on classic American drumming and the evolution of American Popular Music.
-A member of the pioneering swing group Royal Crown Revue since 1994, Daniel has recorded and performed all over the world with a diverse roster of top artists, including Brian Setzer, Bette Midler, Liza Minnelli, Jose Feliciano, Michelle Shocked, Melissa Manchester, Mike Ness, Freddie Cole, Marilyn Maye, Air Supply’s Graham Russell, the Hot Sardines, the Budapest Jazz Orchestra, Luann De Lesseps from the Real Housewives of New York, and KISS front man Gene Simmons.
+A member of the pioneering swing group Royal Crown Revue since 1994, Daniel has recorded and performed all over the world with a diverse roster of top artists, including Brian Setzer, Bette Midler, Liza Minnelli, KISS front man Gene Simmons, Jose Feliciano, Michelle Shocked, Melissa Manchester, Mike Ness, Air Supply’s Graham Russell, Gunhild Carling, Freddie Cole, Marilyn Maye, the Hot Sardines, the Budapest Jazz Orchestra and Luann De Lesseps from the Real Housewives of New York.
 For two years running, Daniel was voted one of the top five R&B drummers in the world by readers of Modern Drummer and DRUM magazine.
 Since 2011, he has been the house drummer every Monday night at New York’s legendary Birdland Jazz Club.

 As an educator, Daniel has published five books and three DVDs, including the award-winning titles The Century Project, The Roots of Rock Drumming, and The Commandments of Early Rhythm and Blues Drumming.
 His curriculum on American Popular Music, From Ragtime to Rock, is used by hundreds of music educators in schools across the U.S. and Canada.
 Daniel is a regular contributor to publications like Modern Drummer, DRUM and Classic Drummer.
 He has performed hundreds of clinics and master classes globally, appearing at many of the world’s top educational conferences and music festivals.